Advanced Mathematical Economics

 - Quasi-concavity and upper contour sets.

-- None of Chapter 3 (Consumption) is examinable except for the cake-eating problem.
+- None of Chapter 3 (Consumption) is examinable.

 - The content of Appendix B (Naive set theory) will not be examined directly.
 However, it is the language of mathematics and economics, so you should be familiar with all of it (except the section on cardinality).

-- Appendix D (Convex Geometry) up to Theorem D.6.
+- Appendix D (Convex Geometry) up to Theorem D.6, and also Definition D.7 and Theorem D.9.
 Specifically, upper contour sets, quasi-convexity/concavity are not examinable.